 Sadly though, a lot of people put this into the “I know I should” category.
 Which in turn, results in this mildly destructive loop reminding themselves of disappointment.

 The disappointment that they haven’t yet adopted this into their daily lives.

-I feel that its safe to assume you’ve been in this category for quite sometime, and you’re ready to make the time and space to incorporate a morning meditation routine.
+I feel it’s safe to assume you’ve been in this category for quite some time, and you’re ready to make the time and space to incorporate a morning meditation routine.
 That said, here are 7 tips on how to start a morning meditation routine.

-Tip #1 – Do it First Thing in the Morning!
+Tip #1 – Meditate First Thing in the Morning

 Ive played with meditation for many years on and off, typically struggling with adopting it as a daily habit.
 Since the occurrence of a certain event in my life, I can humbly say that I have not missed a morning meditation session in well over 1.5 years.

 It’s become such an ingrained part of my morning routine that it’s completely non-negotiable for me.
 Where once I struggled to sit in silence for 10 minutes; I now look forward to this each and every day.
 Easily sitting in silence between the 20 to 30-minute range.

 I suggest doing this first thing in the morning is for a few reasons: